 KI#3 in TR 23.700-43 [4] aims to study how to manage entities which do not have access to their CCF provided certificate.

-Due to the nature of the study around security credentials and their management, it is proposed to study such aspect in SA3.
+Due to the nature of the study around security credentials and their management, it is proposed to analyse this aspect in this document..
 In particular, this key issue focuses on the unavailability of the API Invoker to use the certificate due to either the loss or corruption of the certificate itself or due to the loss of the corresponding private key.
+Indeed, if an API Invoker loses its credentials, i.e., its CAPIF issued certificate or its private key, it will not be able to authenticate towards CCF and use CAPIF functionality, such as API Invocation.

+Editor’s note: The study of this key issue doesn’t preclude whether a specific solution will be defined.
+At minimum, the outcome of this key issue needs to document agreement in SA3 on how the problem should be treated in the field (eg via a standardized solution or operator’s proprietary procedure).

 Additionally, use cases such as certificate expiration management, or the management of API provider certificates are not in scope of 3GPP.